kinwaicheuk-sony/odysseus_new/README.md

 RUN apt-get update && apt-get install -y unzip && rm -rf /var/lib/apt/lists/*
 ```

+#### Workspace
+The default workspace for the agent is `/app` inside the Docker container.
+There is no write permission to `/home` inside the container.

+#### Cloning repository
+You can tell the agent to clone any public repo you like.

 <details>
   <summary>The following instructions are old and not recommended.
 You can skip them if you have already set up the auto start.</summary>
 #### Manual start